theo-armour/pages/00-journal/2023-10-17-website-essentials.md

 A good website a page with links of interest that are cataloged and ordered to mirror the perspective of the whole site.

-## Call to Action

-A good webpage is a good reflection of you.

-Choosing to do good work is choosing to be a good person.

-***

-### Appendix

 ### Wikipedia Contents